||6 days ago|

 to check it.

-If you want to restrict a feature to one build or another (which I request you do if it's only specific to one editor or another),
+If you want to restrict a feature to one build or another (which I request you do if it's only specific to the regular or server build),

 The overarching goal is to keep Feather Wiki as small as possible while still providing the most important features.
 Unfortunately, that's a pretty loose and fluid goal, but as long as you keep "as small as possible" in mind, you probably won't go too far astray.